Accident at Work Claim for Compensation

-Your employer is obligated by law to provide a safe work conditions and a healthy environment in which you can work.
+Safety at work is extremely important.
+Your employer has a duty of care towards you and is obligated by law to provide a safe work conditions and a healthy environment in which you can work.

 Your employer must always provide appropriate training and where necessary the correct and suitable equipment to help you perform your duties safely.
 Your employer is also under a duty to properly maintain the work environment and the equipment you use to ensure that it remains safe at all times.

 Health and safety laws and legislation have significantly increased the level of protection open to employees.
 There are numerous written health and safety regulations and laws designed to prevent accidents in the workplace and any breach of these regulations can cause accidents with undesirable consequences.
 The Health and Safety Executive have set out guidance on their website for employers to assist in the implementation of Health and Safety Legislation on the workplace.

 If you have been injured at work as a result of your employer’s negligence, you will have grounds to make a personal injury claim.